The Waterseller of Seville: Influences

 Another proponent of this simple color range was Caravaggio, who significantly influenced this painting.
 Caravaggio went against the idealistic trends of Mannerism and the Renaissance, painting saints and divine beings as fallible cripples and prostitutes.
 Whilst not as aggressively provocative as Caravaggio, Velázquez does not by any means idealize his subject.
 Rather, he aims to represent it in a way that is precisely faithful to life.
 He captures the imperfections of the seller's pots, the dampness on their sides, the glistening of the light on the small drops of water and the glass, and the realistic expressions of the characters.

 Francisco Pacheco was not only Velázquez's teacher, but he was his father-in-law-too.
 Pacheco praised his son-in-law's bodegones paintings because they were not being given the credit that they should have been.

 Antonio Palomino, Velázquez's contemporary, was the first author ever to mention the painting and he claimed that the old man looked worse than he really did.
 However, this was not the first time Palomino was inaccurate in his descriptions of a painting by Velázquez.
-Palomino had already given a very inaccurate of the painting An Old Woman Cooking Eggs.
+Palomino had already given a very inaccurate description of the painting An Old Woman Cooking Eggs.

 Versions

 London Version

 The painting by Velazquez is shown in three different paintings.
 The version in the Apsley House, London, United Kingdom, is the version that is most popular.

-It entered the Royal Spanish Collection.
-From the Buen Retiro Palace, it went to the Palacio Nuevo.
-There it was seen by Ponz and had won praise by Anton Raphael Mengs.
+It entered the Spanish Royal Collection.
+From the Buen Retiro Palace, it went to the Royal Palace of Madrid.
+There it was seen by Antonio Ponz and had won praise by Anton Raphael Mengs.
 It was stolen by Joseph Bonaparte at the time of the Napoleonic wars.
-The Duke of Wellington later won it back – along with 82 other paintings – at the Battle of Vitoria.
+Arthur Wellesley, 1st Duke of Wellington later won it back – along with 82 other paintings – at the Battle of Vitoria.
 The King of Spain allowed him to keep them in return for beating the French.
-Wellington brought the painting back to England where it remains to this day, in Apsley House, his former home.
-This version is hung in the Waterloo Gallery in the museum side of the House (the current Duke of Wellington holds several private rooms still) so can be viewed by the public.
+Wellington brought the painting back to England where it remains to this day, in Apsley House, his former home as part of the Wellington Collection.
+This version is hung in the Waterloo Gallery in the museum side of the house.